dbos-inc/dbos-transact-ts/packages/create/templates/hello-prisma/README.md

 ## Next Steps

-- For more information on using TypeORM with DBOS, check out [our docs](https://docs.dbos.dev/tutorials/using-typeorm).
+- For more information on using Prisma with DBOS, check out [our docs](https://docs.dbos.dev/tutorials/using-prisma).
 - To add more functionality to this application, modify `src/operations.ts`, then rebuild and restart it.
 Alternatively, `npm run dev` uses `nodemon` to automatically rebuild and restart the app when source files change, using instructions specified in `nodemon.json`.
 - For a detailed tutorial, check out our [programming quickstart](https://docs.dbos.dev/getting-started/quickstart-programming).
 - To learn how to deploy your application to DBOS Cloud, visit our [cloud quickstart](https://docs.dbos.dev/getting-started/quickstart-cloud/)